Angels' Suzuki alert after suffering neck contusion

-Los Angeles Angels catcher Kurt Suzuki left Saturday's night's game against the Toronto Blue Jays with a neck contusion after being hit with a warmup pitch in the third inning.
+Los Angeles Angels catcher Kurt Suzuki left Saturday night's game against the Toronto Blue Jays with a neck contusion after being hit with a warm-up pitch in the third inning.

-During the seventh inning, the Angels said Suzuki is alert and undergoing further testing.
+After the game, manager Joe Maddon said Suzuki came through his further hospital tests fine and then returned to Angel Stadium.
+He believes Suzuki may be available for Sunday's game.

-With the Blue Jays leading, 1-0, Suzuki was catching pitches from starter Michael Lorenzen prior to the top of the third inning, when one bounced and appeared to him Suzuki in the neck area.
+With the Blue Jays leading 1-0, Suzuki was catching pitches from starter Michael Lorenzen prior to the top of the third inning, when one bounced and appeared to hit Suzuki in the neck area.

 The 38-year-old veteran was guided off the field by the team training staff as manager Joe Maddon walked with them.
 Finally, as he descended on the dugout stairs, he had to be helped into the dugout, where they took off his mask.